Sorry, there are no matching results

 What is IR35?

-By working with a provider like us that offers a range of services, your contractors will always get the right one for them.
-This may include:
+By working with a provider like us that offers a range of services, you and your contractors will be in safe hands:

-Umbrella contractors pay tax at employed levels and so there is no need to worry about IR35.
+Umbrella employees pay tax at employed levels and so there is no need to worry about IR35.
 However, it's important to bear in mind the following:

 A. Tattum, Computer Futures